18F/before-you-ship/_pages/infrastructure/monitoring.md

 There are several kinds of monitoring that you will need to have in place for any application:

-* **Downtime:** Is the app available?
+- **Downtime:** Is the app available?
-* **Errors:** Is the app generating errors at an unacceptable rate?
+- **Errors:** Is the app generating errors at an unacceptable rate?
-* **Performance:** Even if the app is functional, is it unusably slow?
+- **Performance:** Even if the app is functional, is it unusably slow?

 Monitoring is only useful if the relevant people are alerted when something goes wrong, and then only if those individuals...

-* consider these alerts worth investigating
+- consider these alerts worth investigating
-* have sufficient access and understanding to at least triage and escalate an alert, if not fix it
+- have sufficient access and understanding to at least triage and escalate an alert, if not fix it
-* have a clear escalation path
+- have a clear escalation path

 It will likely take some tweaking of the thresholds to get the signal-to-noise ratio right.
 Plan to have monitoring active for several weeks before the go-live date to give the team time to spot problems, practice response and tune the alert conditions.

 ## Your DevOps Team

-At present we don't have a dedicated first-line support team across 18F.
+At present we don't have a dedicated first-line support team across TTS.
 Projects need to coordinate their own DevOps teams for alert response.
 Teams will need:

-* **Reachability:** Alerts should go directly to their devices, not just to Slack.
+- **Reachability:** Alerts should go directly to their devices, not just to Slack.
-* **Escalation path:** Team members should know how to at least _start_ dealing with alerts.
+- **Escalation path:** Team members should know how to at least _start_ dealing with alerts.
 [Here's a great example from College Scorecard](https://docs.google.com/document/d/1Lfr_IufB9nuTjsZJgsm5CxfBRFVbHj266zMddhzWCJg/edit).
 (Thanks, @abisker!)
-* **Direct access to monitoring systems:** Make sure everyone has a working login on whichever monitoring systems you pick, and has at least a little experience navigating them.
+- **Direct access to monitoring systems:** Make sure everyone has a working login on whichever monitoring systems you pick, and has at least a little experience navigating them.
-* **Clear expectations of uptime & availability:** At present, 18F staff work 40 hour weeks and there is no requirement to be available in off hours.
+- **Clear expectations of uptime & availability:** At present, TTS staff work 40 hour weeks and there is no requirement to be available in off hours.
 In practice, people want to make sure their stuff works, and many will jump online to fix things if they see a problem over the weekend.
 But **there should be no expectation of this**.
 Furthermore, **this understanding must be established with project partners.** Projects that need greater support coverage should arrange dedicated on-call staff elsewhere.

 ## Errors & Performance Problems

 For a non-static site, you will want to know if exceptions are being thrown within your application.
-18F uses [New Relic](http://newrelic.com/).
+TTS uses [New Relic](http://newrelic.com/).

-* See [the FISMA Ready instructions](https://github.com/fisma-ready/new-relic) for useful settings to go in the New Relic `ini` file.
+- See [the FISMA Ready instructions](https://github.com/fisma-ready/new-relic) for useful settings to go in the New Relic `ini` file.
-* For [New Relic](https://newrelic.com) access, [open an issue in the Infrastructure repo](https://github.com/18F/Infrastructure/issues/new?title=New+Relic+account+for+%3Cname%3E) to get an account set up for your project.
+- For [New Relic](https://newrelic.com) access, [open an issue in the Infrastructure repo](https://github.com/18F/Infrastructure/issues/new?title=New+Relic+account+for+%3Cname%3E) to get an account set up for your project.

 ## Analytics